 Sensitively designed to impart spiritual inspiration to all persons regardless of faith tradition.
 It has a contemporary design, lots of natural light and features in tune with the changing role of the chapel.
 This space is a metaphor created by each person who enters.
 Please stop by and experience this calm, nurturing environment!

-Roman Catholic Mass is celebrated each Wednesday and Sunday, and holy days at 3:45 p.m.
+Roman Catholic Mass is celebrated each Sunday, and on holy days, at 3:45 p.m.
 Arrangements to attend can be made through your nurse.
 All services are in the Hartford Hospital Interfaith Chapel.

 Guided Meditation is every Wednesday at 12 noon.